josephlewis/leastcostpath/README.md

     * Amended 'herzog' (2013) cost function to use absolute slope value.
     * Amended cost surfaces for "tobler", "tobler offpath", "irmischer-clarke male", "irmischer-clarke offpath male", "irmischer-clarke female", "irmischer-clarke offpath female", "modified tobler", and "campbell 2019" to return speed values in seconds.
     * lcp cost distance now reported in seconds when "tobler", "tobler offpath", "irmischer-clarke male", "irmischer-clarke offpath male", "irmischer-clarke female", "irmischer-clarke offpath female", "modified tobler", and "campbell 2019" cost functions are used.
+-   version 1.7.8
+    * Fixed issue in PDI_validation where Area is zero.
+Now returns a SpatialLinesDataFrame.
+    * Removed snap argument in PDI_validation.
+This is to reflect that the origin and destination coordinates of the two SpatialLines need to be identical for the method to work.
+    * Added reverse argument to PDI_validation.
+If reverse equals TRUE, then reverse order of comparison coordinates.
+This is ensure that the order of coordinates is correct when creating the polygon between the two SpatialLines.
+    * Added transitionFunction argument to create_barrier_cs.
+This is to allow users to specify how  transition values from centre cells to adjacent cells are calculated.
+    * Simplified calculation in create_traversal_cs.

 Authors
 -------